dvdpwll/GridMapCreator/README.md

   -Independently variable lengths and widths
 -Generate a random map
 ***Taz's Comments**
--update map name upon loading a map
--maybe also show map ID on page
--under Load Maps popup, add note about going to List All Maps -add error/confirm messag for passsword change errors -New Map field shows previous map name; should clear each time -Delete Map -- ask to confirm deleting map; then show status message
+-add error/confirm messag for passsword change errors -New Map field shows previous map name; should clear each time -Delete Map -- ask to confirm deleting map; then show status message